Quick Take

 Where to Find the Muscovy Duck

 In addition, they are found in gardens and parks across New Zealand, Australia, and the United Kingdom.
-They can thrive in a diverse amount of habitats and can be found in wetlands, swamps, streams, grasslands, forests, lakes, rivers, and agricultural areas.
+They can thrive in a wide variety of habitats and can be found in wetlands, swamps, streams, grasslands, forests, lakes, rivers, and agricultural areas.

 Nests

-These thrifty ducks build their nests in hollows or chambers of old trees, between 10-65 feet above the ground.
+These thrifty ducks build their nests in hollows or chambers of old trees, between 10 and 65 feet above the ground.
 However, sometimes they might nest in thick vegetation on the ground close to water.
 Females will typically nest in the same location their entire lives.

-Muscovy ducks’ scientific name is Caira moschata, and they belong to the Order Anseriformes, which consists of 180 species of waterfowls.
+Muscovy ducks’ scientific name is Cairina moschata, and they belong to the Order Anseriformes, which consists of 180 species of waterfowl.
 They form part of the Family Anatidae that includes aquatic birds like:

 Members of Anatidae are spread over each continent except Antarctica.
 They are adapted for floating, swimming, and in several cases, diving in shallow water.

-There are 174 species in 43 genera within this family.
+There are about 146 species in 43 genera within this family.
 Their common name is the Muscovy duck, but they are also known as the Musky duck or Barbary duck.

 Size and Appearance

 The Muscovy duck is a large bird with a wingspan of up to 64 inches.
 They are pretty hefty and can weigh up to 15 pounds.
-However, females are smaller and weigh between 6 to 7 pounds.
-They have a wide and long body with males measuring around 30 inches and outspread, flat tails.
+However, females are smaller and weigh between 6 and 7 pounds.
+Males have a wide, long body measuring around 30 inches, with outspread, flat tails.

 Because the females are lighter, they are better flyers.
 Males struggle to get off the ground because of their hefty bodies.
-So captive females need to have their wings clipped to stop them from escaping.
+Therefore, captive females need their wings clipped to prevent them from escaping.

 Muscovy ducks are typically black and white, but there are several variations, including: